3 Important Questions To Ask Before a Chess Move

 Small steps are needed daily.

-Science has proved that anything done on a daily basis for 21 days in a row becomes a habit and if you start small it is easier to create a habit.
+Science has proved that anything done daily for 21 days in a row becomes a habit, and if you start small it is easier to create a habit.

 6. No Worries, no Tensions.

-A small child doesn’t have any worries, like when to eat or how to eat, etc.
+A child doesn’t have anything to worry about.
+Like when to eat or how to eat, etc.

 You should also not have any worries about whether you can achieve mastery or not.